Package Leaflet: Information for the User

 Rare (may affect up to 1 in 1,000 people):

-Other side effects observed in users of this medication, but whose frequency is unknown, are:
+Other side effects observed in users of this medication, but whose frequency is not known, are:

-Mood changes, increased or decreased libido, intolerance to contact lenses, urticaria; skin or mucous membrane reaction with hives, nodules, blisters, or tissue death (erythema nodosum or multiforme); breast secretion, fluid retention (edema)
+Mood changes, increased or decreased sexual desire (libido), intolerance to contact lenses, urticaria; skin or mucous membrane reaction with rash, nodules, blisters, or tissue death (erythema multiforme or nodosum); breast secretion, fluid retention (edema)

 Tumors